- A container registry to store and pull your custom image from (Ascend.io currently supports Red Hat Quay, Docker Hub, Azure Container Registry)

 It is recommended to regularly rebuild and push your images against the latest Ascend images, to enjoy the latest features.

-In this tutorial, we walked through the end to end process to acquiring and extending Ascend's native Spark images.
-In the next section, we will demonstrate how to build Transforms using the newly generated image in Ascend.
+In this tutorial, we walked through the end-to-end process of acquiring and extending Ascend's native Spark images.
+In the next section, we will demonstrate how to run Ascend Cluster Pools using the newly generated image.